wilsonmar/gapi-node/README.md

 4. explain [JWT construction internals](#JWT_internals) (base64, signing, etc.) used in the code; and
 5. show additional variations on use of Google APIs, such as the [Reports API](#Reports_API) to collect and display analytics data Google collects.

+This tutorial is a guided exploration for developers to quickly learn, in a hands-on way, how to perform server-to-server communication with Google's many web services.
+Google provides a large number of APIs (Application Programming Interfaces) so programs in servers can communicate with other computers directly without human interaction: Information from users of Google's Gmail, Calendar, Drive cloud, Google+, and YouTube videos.

 # Tasks To Build This
 - [ ] Objective 2 - Explore libraries (done first to not waste time on objective 1)